 Making “single streamed” window fullscreen may not work

 There are many ways in which apps can make their windows fullscreen.
 Not all work with single window sharing, unfortunately.
-For example when sharing Safari window with embedded YouTube video everything works, but when one makes YouTube full screen it will open a new window (fullscreen one).
-Of course, SWS don’t know about this and will still stream old window, which is blurred for the fullscreen duration.
+For example when sharing a Safari window with an embedded YouTube video, everything works, but when one makes the YouTube video full screen it will open up a new window (fullscreen one).
+Of course, Single Window Sharing doesn't know about this and will still stream the old window, which is blurred for the fullscreen duration.

 Minimized or hidden windows can’t be streamed

 While sharing a single window, if the window gets minimized, it cannot be streamed anymore.
 On macOS the same behavior happens if the window is hidden (Cmd+H).

 SWS may malfunction on Windows 7

-There is a problem on some Windows 7 machines — single window will be streamed, but if other window overlaps it, it will be streamed too.
+This is a problem on some Windows 7 machines — a single window will be streamed, but if another window overlaps it, that window will be streamed as well.